jobiols/odoo-env/README.md

 Changelog
 ---------

+- 0.12.2  - Fix bug that prevented Python versions lower than 3.12.
 - 0.12.1  - When the -p command is run in debug mode, it pulls the debug image and performs an extract-sources; in production mode, it pulls the production image.